Troy Robertson: Game Changers

 In his return to Survivor, Robertson started the game on the Mana Tribe.
-At the tribal swap on Day Seven, he was switched to Tavua, a brand new tribe on which he was the only original Mana member.
+At the tribal swap on Day Seven, he was switched to Tavua, a brand-new tribe on which he was the only original Mana member.
 While on Tavua, he found a clue to the Hidden Immunity Idol, and he managed to find it when no one was looking.
 Tavua dominated the next few challenges, but he was switched back to Mana after the second tribe switch.
 On the new Mana tribe, he aligned with Brad Culpepper, whose wife Monica Culpepper had competed against Robertson on One World.

 Following the merge, Robertson would go on to win immunity on Day 25.
 On Night 35, he, Culpepper, and Sarah Lacina successfully blindsided Michaela Bradshaw.
-On Day 36, Culpepper won immunity and reward, and chose to share the reward with Robertson and Lacina.
+On Day 36, Culpepper won immunity and a reward, choosing to share the reward with Robertson and Lacina.
 On the reward, the three agreed to target Tai Trang next.
-At the Final Six Tribal Council that night, Trang, who was in possession of two idols, played both of them: one on himself and one on Aubry Bracco.
-Then Lacina played her Legacy Advantage which also granted her immunity, prompting Robertson to "get on the immunity train" and play his idol as well.
-This left Cirie Fields as the only player left without immunity, thus Fields was eliminated by default.
+At the Final Six Tribal Council that night, Trang, who had two idols, played both of them: one on himself and one on Aubry Bracco.
+Then Lacina played her Legacy Advantage, which also granted her immunity, prompting Robertson to "get on the immunity train" and play his idol as well.
+This left Cirie Fields as the only player left without immunity; thus Fields was eliminated by default.

-Ultimately, Robertson made it to the Finals, along with Lacina and Culpepper; but at Final Tribal Council, Robertson was mostly ignored by the jury, who accused him of being Culpepper's follower.
-But Robertson argued that he had forged personal relationships with everyone, and that he had made quiet moves.
-In the end, he finished in third place after receiving zero jury votes, losing to Culpepper, who came in second place with three jury votes, and Lacina, who won Sole Survivor with seven votes.
+Ultimately, Robertson made it to the Final Tribal Council, along with Lacina and Culpepper; sadly, Robertson was mostly ignored by the jury, who accused him of being Culpepper's follower.
+However, Robertson maintained that he had built personal connections with everyone and made subtle strategic moves.
+Ultimately, he finished third, receiving no jury votes, losing to Culpepper, who placed second with three votes, and Lacina, who won Sole Survivor with seven votes.